 Educational Things to Do in Lafayette Louisiana

-For a great day trip, Vermillionville is a living history museum that brings to life the history of the Acadians, Native Americans and those of Creole and African descent who lived in the area between the late 1700s to the end of the 19th century.
-Here guests can explore daily life artefacts and dwellings and interact with costumed interpreters.
+For a great day trip, the Vermilionville Living History Museum and Folklife Park bring to life the history of the Acadians, Native Americans, and those of Creole and African descent, who lived in the area between the late 1700s to the end of the 19th century.
+Here guests can explore daily life artifacts and dwellings and interact with costumed interpreters.

 Get outdoors with an Atchafalaya Basin Airboat Swamp Tour

 For those looking to get out on the water and explore the unique wilderness that is the bayou, Atchafalaya Basin Airboat Swamp Tours takes you right into the heart of the swamp teeming with wildlife.
-Birdwatchers will delight in the opportunities to encounter hundreds of species of birds like egret and osprey.
+The airboats are specially made to go deeper into the swamp, allowing you to see and experience nature in such a way you couldn’t with a regular boat.
+Birdwatchers will delight in the opportunities to encounter hundreds of species of birds, like the egret and osprey.
 You’ll likely spot an alligator or two on this wild tour high above the bayou in a comfortable, shaded airboat with ideal viewing from each stadium seat.
 If you prefer flora and fauna over alligators, you’ll enjoy riding through the shady cypress forests amid the duckweed and cypress knees.
+It’s one of the best Cajun swamp tours and perfect for all ages, so kids are welcome.

 Enjoy the Live Music and a Zydeco Breakfast at Buck & Johnny’s

-The world-famous Zydeco Breakfast at Buck & Johnny’s Cajun features dishes like boudin, crawfish, and etouffee.
+The world-famous Zydeco Breakfast at Buck & Johnny’s Cajun features boudin, crawfish, and etouffee dishes.
 Guests have their choice from a unique menu.
-The menu features items like traditional beignets, biscuits and gravy, a Cajun Boudin Breakfast or Zydeco Omelet.
-The Cajun-Italian fusion is seen in the Ti-Na-Na; a Cajun Boudin pizza topped with red sauce, sausage and pork skins.
+The menu features anything from traditional beignets, biscuits and gravy, a Cajun Boudin Breakfast or Zydeco Omelet.
+The Cajun-Italian fusion is seen in the Ti-Na-Na, a Cajun Boudin pizza topped with red sauce, sausage and pork skins.

 Get Stuffed with a Soul Food Plate Lunch at Laura’s II Restaurant

-When I say get stuffed, I’m referring to your belly and Chef Madonna Brousard’s legendary stuffed baked turkey wings at Laura’s II Restaurant (also known as Laura’s II Next Generation).
-This mecca to Creole and Cajun cuisine should be at the top of your list of places to eat when in Lafayette if you don’t trust me, you can trust celebrities Anthony Bourdain, and Andrew Zimmern who have both filmed features here.
+When I say get stuffed, I’m referring to your belly and Laura’s II Restaurant.
+Also known as Laura’s II Next Generation, Chef Madonna Brousard’s legendary stuffed baked turkey wings will be sure to satisfy any craving.
+This mecca to Creole and Cajun cuisine should be at the top of your list of places to eat when in Lafayette.
+If you don’t trust me, you can trust celebrities Anthony Bourdain and Andrew Zimmern, who have filmed features here.

-Open daily from 10:30 am to 2:30 pm this no-nonsense diner is one where I recommend that you do a bit of pre-planning first.
-It’s lunch only, and the menu changes daily so make sure you choose a day when they are serving your favourite side and plan to get there early because when they sell out of an item for the day – you are out of luck.
+Open daily from 10:30 AM to 2:30 PM, this no-nonsense diner is one where I recommend that you do a bit of pre-planning first.
+It’s lunch only, and the menu changes daily, so make sure you choose a day when they are serving your favourite side.
+Also, plan to get there early; you’re out of luck if they sell out of an item that day.

 A plate lunch consists of rice, gravy, and two sides plus your choice of stuffed turkey wings, fried chicken, or fried pork chops.
 Side items include classics such as mac and cheese, black-eyed peas, okra, stuffed pork roast, fried catfish, and candied yams.